-Anax Metals Limited (ASX: ANX, Anax, or the Company) is pleased to provide an update on the Whim Creek Project (Project), located 115km southwest of Port Hedland in the West Pilbara Region of Western Australia and 3 km south of the historic Whim Creek Hotel (Figure 1).
+Anax Metals Ltd (ASX: ANX) (Anax or the Company) is pleased to provide an update to the market on its corporate strategy focused on the recommencement of production at the Whim Creek Copper Project (Project), located 115km southwest of Port Hedland in the West Pilbara region of Western Australia (Figure 1).
 The Project is 80% owned by Anax with the remaining 20% owned by Develop Global Limited (ASX: DVP, Develop).